qpbp/blog/_posts/2016-07-13-deploying-telegram-bot-to-heroku.md

 heroku logs -t
 {% endhighlight %}

-or using app dashboard
+Or using app dashboard:

 ![Logs in heroku app](/assets/images/deploy-telegram-bot-part-two/heroku-logs.png "Logs in heroku app")

-## Conclustion
+## Wraping up

 In this part, I showed you a summary, how to deploy you bot to Heroku through different ways.
 The code with `.Procfile` are [here](https://github.com/qpbp/yearProgressBot/tree/part-two).
 Thanks for reading!
 Develop and deploy your projects!